lawbhaiya/jeetardswikiofficial/README.md

 > Limitations: Well, the jeetardswiki.netlify.app might not always be up on the web for a week in a month if coz i got no money and limited bandwidth.
 Solution is to wait for the next month and the bandwidth refreshes or help me run the site by paying a chaisutta amount.

+> Anybody willing to take over this project is free to mail me coz this is the end of my JEE materials sharing journey.
+Adios!

 LOVE YOU ALL
 ALL THE BEST FOR YOUR UPCOMING JOURNEY